agouch/SWE-6733---Outdora/README.md

 #### Design DB Table for Profile
 **User Story:**
-As a developer, I want to design a database table for storing user profiles so that profile data is stored efficiently and securely.
+As a system user, I want my profile information to be stored efficiently so that my data is secure and accessible when needed.

 **Details:**
 - **Requirements:**